 This means that if something doesn’t work out as expected or if there are bugs in one of your plugins, chances are someone else has already encountered them before and fixed them!

-Additionally, because so many people use the same tools, especially those who write articles about how great they are, and also there are already existing resources available online for learning how things work under the hood.
+Additionally, so many people use the same tools, especially those who write articles about how great they are, and there are already existing resources available online for learning how things work under the hood.

 #7.
 Support